MetOffice/simulation-systems/source/Reviewers/curaterelease.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Dependencies**
-Most of this can be done pre-release but some details of revision numbers will be dependent on the main release being done.
+Most of this can be done pre-release but some details of commit hashes will be dependent on the main release being done.

 :ref:`Updating Standard Suites <standard_suites>`